thephez/dash-docs/_includes/devdoc/ref_transactions.md

 masternode list by proving ownership of the 1000 DASH necessary to create a masternode.

-The ProRegTx must either include an output with 1000 DASH or refer to an existing unspent output holding 1000 DASH.
-If the 1000 DASH is an output of the ProRegTx, the collateralOutpoint field should be null.
 A ProRegTx is created and sent using the `protx` RPC.
+The ProRegTx must either include an output with 1000 DASH (`protx register`) or refer to an existing unspent output holding 1000 DASH (`protx fund_register`).
+If the 1000 DASH is an output of the ProRegTx, the collateralOutpoint hash field should be null.

 The special transaction type is 1 and the extra payload consists of the following
 data: